revyos-ros/fogros2-release/README.md

 you may also `git clone` your development repo to the docker instead.

-Step 2: Write the FogROSlaunch file
-Example of launch file can be found in https://github.com/BerkeleyAutomation/FogROS2/blob/main/examples/fogros2_examples/launch/talker.*.launch.py.
+Step 2: Write the FogROSlaunch file.
+Examples of launch files can be found in the talker*.launch.py in https://github.com/BerkeleyAutomation/FogROS2/tree/humble/fogros2_examples/launch

-Note a few points that are different from https://github.com/SimeonOA/orb_slam_2_ros/blob/fogros2/TUTORIAL.mdnormal launch file:
-1. use `FogROSLaunchDescription` instead of `LaunchDescription` class
-2. tag your `Node` with `to_cloud`.
-FogROS will only push nodes that `to_cloud=True`

 ## Setting Up Automatic Image Transport
 Step 1: Identify all topics that need to use a compressed transport.